grammarware/models17/cuadrado/README.md

 * Locate the update site in the `Work with` combo box
 * Sometimes you need to uncheck the `Group items by category`
 * Check the features that you want to install and click `Finish`
+* If you don't have ATL installed use its update site to install it: [http://download.eclipse.org/mmt/atl/updates/releases/](http://download.eclipse.org/mmt/atl/updates/releases/)

 ### Setting up a transformation